-- 3. From the given v-t graph it can be inferred that an object is
+- From the given v-t graph it can be inferred that an object is 3.

-- (a) in uniform motion
+- in uniform motion (a)

 - (b) at rest

-- (c) in non uniform motion

-- (d) moving with uniform acceleration (d) moving with uniform acceleration

-- 4. Suppose a boy is enjoying a ride on a merry go round which is moving with a constant speed of 10m/s.
-It implies that the boy is.

-- (a) at rest
+- (c) in non uniform motion moving with uniform acceleration Ans (d) moving with uniform acceleration - Suppose a boy is enjoying a ride on a merry go round which is moving with a constant speed of 10m/s.
+It implies that the boy is. - (a) at rest

 - (b) moving with no acceleration

-- (c) in accelerated motion
+- in accelerated motion (c)

 - (d) moving with uniform velocity